Friday, July 13, 2012

 A Little Patch of Dirt

-Years later, I knew I wanted my own children to grow up being in the garden.
-As soon as my babies could go outside, I took them for walks to see what was growing, to hear the birds, see beetles and butterflies.
-As they grew, giggles could be heard as we played with the watering hose and filled up the bird bath.
-Digging and getting dirty was most enjoyable... and still is!
+Years later, I wanted my children to grow up the same way.
+As soon as they could go outside, I took them for walks to see what was growing, to hear the birds, see beetles and butterflies.
+We've spent a lot of time together outside.

-When my daughter was about 4, I asked her if she'd like her very own garden... she was so excited!
-Sunflowers, zinnias, daisies, daylilies and a butterfly bush have all grown there, in "Olivia's garden."
+When my daughter was about 4, I asked if she'd like her very own garden... she was so excited!
+Sunflowers, zinnias, daisies, daylilies and a butterfly bush have all grown there.
 She used to have a brightly colored birthday plate she loved so much.
 She ate her dinner on it almost every evening.
 Then one day, it slipped out of her little hands and broke.
-She was devastated... until I suggested we use it to decorate her garden.
-It's been out there a little over a year now, and she still points to it and tells people, "There's my favorite plate!"
+She was devastated... until I suggested we use it to decorate.
+It's been out there a little over a year now, and she still points to it and tells people about her favorite plate.

 My son has a garden also... although it's not as big as his sister's.
 It's a little triangular plot, about the same size mine used to be.
-We always put our pumpkins and squash there at the end of autumn, and by the next spring he usually has dozens of sprouting seedlings to take care of.
+Right between sidewalk and gravel driveway.
+We always put our pumpkins and squash there at the end of autumn, and by the next spring he usually has dozens of sprouting seedlings.
 This year has been so dry, it's nothing but dried up grass and dirt.
-Up until today, he's used it as a construction site for his tractors and backhoes... but today it's different.
+Up until today, he's used it as a construction site for his little tractors and backhoes.

-Today, it's a rock garden.
-My daughter informed me of her plan this morning, and the three of us went scouting around the yard.
-A bit of a rock gatherer myself, I already had many stacked in borders around other beds.
-We hauled over some of those ~ others were found in daddy's plowed up vegetable garden.
+Now it's a rock garden.
+Olivia informed me of her plan this morning, and the three of us went looking.
+Some were gathered from my flowerbed borders.
+Others were found in daddy's freshly plowed vegetable garden.
 The finishing touch was a bit of hay placed around everything.

-I realized I've been sad my son's garden didn't grow... even as he played in the dirt of the construction site, completely oblivious to my concerns.
+I've been sad my son's garden didn't grow... even as he happily played in the dirt of the construction site, completely oblivious to my concern.
 He did ask me why there weren't any pumpkins this year, but then said, "It's been too dry, huh mom?"
-Already knew the answer, and went on playing.

 17 comments: